 On June 15, 2021 the Governor lifted the State of Emergency and all emergency and Public Health Orders currently in effect and issued pursuant to the Covid-19 emergency terminated.
 The Governor reissued Modified Public Health Emergency Orders under the authority of the public health statutes which are still in place.
+The Department of Public Health reissued the fourteen public health orders pursuant to Governor Baker's Modified Public Health

+Emergency and subsequently issued an additional twenty five orders through March 2022.

-On June 16, 2021 the Governor signed Chapter 20 of the Acts of 2021 into law extending certain measures adopted during the State of Emergency including early voting and mail in voting (through December 15, 2021), continued sale of wine, beer and mixed drinks for off premises consumption (until May 1, 2022), local authorization for outdoor table service (until April 1, 2022), towns meetings to be held remotely or with a reduced quorum (until December 12, 2021) and certain housing protections for tenants (until January 1, 2023), among others.
+On April 1, 2022 the Governor approved an extension of the continued sale of wine, beer and mixed drinks for off premises consumption and for delivery of the same for off-premise consumption, as well as local authorization for outdoor table service (until April 1, 2023), and certain housing protections for tenants (until March 31, 2023).
+On June 22, 2022 the Governor signed Chapter 92 of the Acts of 2022 into law making permanent a measure established during the state of emergency that provides that qualified voters can vote early and by mail for all state and local elections.
+On July 16, 2022 the Governor signed Chapter 107 of the Acts of 2022 into law allowing for an extension of remote and reduced quorum town meetings until January 1, 2025.